elbeardmorez/nixTools/backup/README.md

   BACKUP_ROOT  : as detailed above
-  RSYNC  : path to the rsync binary to use (default: auto) RSYNC_OPTIONS  : space delimited set of options to pass to rsync.
+  RSYNC  : path to the rsync binary to use (default: auto) RSYNC_OPTIONS*  : space delimited set of options to pass to rsync.
+                    (default: --verbose --delete --relative --archive) RSYNC_OPTIONS_EXTRA*  : space delimited set of options to append to RSYNC_OPTIONS
+                          (default: '')

-                   modifying this is very dangerous and may compromise your backup set
+  *note: modifying these can be very dangerous and may compromise your
-                   (default: --archive --relative --delete --verbose)
+         backup set. please read the implementation to help understand the possible side-effects
 ```

 **SOURCES**